lockedata/rcms/reviews/rcms_review(am).md

 Issues 37,36,35
 ### Comments from evaluator [@Tvede](https://github.com/tvede)
 - **Odoo** - Don't know how to create an account?
+I still can't figure out how to submit talks - I think I'm in admin mode when logged in?
+But can't do anything like commenting, rating or schedule the talks if that was indented.
 - **Osem** - I could register for the conference.
  I couldn't generate a pdf with my registration details.
  I can't figure out how to submit a talk..
+ Forgot my password - re-sending it to my email worked just fine,
 - **Oconf** - I was able to sign-in/login on the oconf site using my google account (but not by other means??)
 I coundn't submit a session proposal.
 I was able to sign-in using my google credentials, but then when I tried to fill out my profile using textile markup and save, I got an error.
 See attached.[bnaras](https://github.com/bnaras)